SafiUllahAshfaq/interviews-learning/open-questions.md

 - When useEffect/or any hook is used?
 - If useEffect is equivalent to componentDidMount then isn’t it a life cycle method then?
 - Can you map life cycle methods on to react hooks?
 Like which hook is equivalent to componentDidMount?
+- How virtual DOM is in comparison with dirty check (Angular JS)?
+- What component style do you prefer in React, functional or class based?
+Why?
+- What principles a developer need to know while implementing Redux/or any other state management solution?
+(Three principles of Redux)
+- Virtual DOM vs Incremental DOM?

 ## Angular